 Companies that apply lean management methodologies typically have one goal in mind: continuous improvement.
 By implementing these lean principles, they often reach this goal by saving time and therefore money.
 They also can improve customer satisfaction rates, which can lead to increased revenue from referrals and repeat business.

 Further, becoming proficient in lean management can be an invaluable investment.
-Our Lean Management Certification Training program teaches students crucial lean management skills that won’t just help them in their current role, but will also help them to be successful in other opportunities they may pursue in the future.
+Our Lean Six Sigma Green Belt program teaches students crucial lean management skills that won’t just help them in their current role, but will also help them to be successful in other opportunities they may pursue in the future.

 In this training program, students learn about all aspects of lean management, and how these principles can be applied in services, manufacturing, and general business roles.
 Students learn about the various tools in lean management, common types of waste, and ways to eliminate it to improve overall business efficiency.
 Students enrolled in this course receive five hours of e-learning content, a downloadable e-book, and other resources that are useful for all skill levels.
 Once completed, students earn a lean management certification.